jfisher-usgs/RNWIS/README.md

 RNWIS: National Water Information System: R Interface
 =====================================================

-This R package is in the early stages of development.
+This R package is in its early stages of development.